 - How might your technology help them?

-Direct Personal Contacts: Before a technology is licensed, your OTC manager will discuss the technology personally with the potential licensee.
+Direct Personal Contacts: Before a technology is licensed, your licensing manager will discuss the technology personally with the potential licensee.
 Frequently, the first meeting will be the result of a telephone contact.
 This helps to clarify interest early in the process and enables the manager to meet many of the individuals who are interested in the technology from various perspectives.

 Direct Marketing: A direct mail program is sometimes used to supplement direct contacts.
 This is particularly the case where there are many smaller potential licensees that can benefit from a processing method or other refinement.
-Inbound telemarketing with follow-up by your OTC manager is integrated with this program.
+Inbound telemarketing with follow-up by your licensing manager is integrated with this program.

 Who will license the technology?

 Typically, technologies fall into two broad categories, those that are sufficiently well-developed and related to platforms and processes that are currently in use or on the cusp of being used by industry, and those that are very new, novel and represent significant technological departures from what is currently in use in the market.
 In the case of the former, these types of technologies fit nicely into the established processes and R&D programs of existing companies, and exclusive or non-exclusive licenses with those established companies are the most likely outcome.
 In the case of the latter, the technological and business risk may be too much for an established company to bear, and an exclusive license to a new start-up company is most likely.
-Historically, 30% of the licenses into which Drexel has entered have been with start-up companies.
-This contrasts with a national average of approximately 10%.